 “Having hydrocephalus has definitely made me appreciate life in a way no one else can understand.”

 Emily is enrolling in college at Oregon State University, where she intends to obtain an undergraduate degree and master’s degree in psychology.

 Born with hydrocephalus, Emily also has a mild form of cerebral palsy.
 Throughout her life she has endured approximately eight surgeries due to her condition; however, she continues to thrive and does not let life’s challenges hold her back.

 This past year, after eight years of training, Emily received her black belt in martial arts; an extraordinary accomplishment.
 In addition to martial arts, Emily devotes much of her time to her studies and is currently taking three advanced placement courses.
 Outside of the classroom, she has also been very involved with the National Honor Society, National Foreign Language Honor Society, and Link Crew, which is a peer-mentoring group for freshmen.

 Emily has a strong desire to become a child life specialist because it will give her the opportunity to give back and comfort and ease patients’ fears, as others did for her.
 She states, “It’s something I’m passionate about, and I couldn’t be more excited to help children in the same situation I was in all those years ago.”

 When asked about hydrocephalus and the challenges that those face with the condition, Emily expresses, “Hydrocephalus has made me a more tolerant person of other people with challenges.
-I have a greater respect of how people with other challenges take control of their life and make something of themselves.
+I have a greater respect for how people with other challenges take control of their lives and make something of themselves.
 I think it is inspiring.”